On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Accelerated Benders Decomposition

 \section{Accelerated Benders Decomposition}

 The extensive formulation \eqref{eq:SLAD} is not tractable for the large-scale instances considered in this work, especially for real-time operations.
-Instead, specialized algorithms are needed, such as Benders Decomposition (BD) \cite{Benders1962_Decomposition} and the Progressive Hedging Algorithm (PHA) \cite{Rockafellar1991_ProgressiveHedging}.
-This section presents an accelerated version of Benders decomposition to solve SLAD, which was found to be faster and exhibit better convergence than PHA.
+Instead, specialized algorithms are needed, such as Benders Decomposition (BD) \citep{Benders1962_Decomposition} and the Progressive Hedging Algorithm (PHA) \citep{Rockafellar1991_ProgressiveHedging}.
+In preliminary experiments, Benders decomposition was found to be faster and exhibit better convergence than PHA, hence, the paper focuses on BD.
+This section presents the Benders decomposition (BD) algorithm and acceleration techniques to improve its convergence for large SLAD instances.